Movie Review: The Great Waldo Pepper (1974)

 You know what I kept thinking watching this?
-Charles M. Schultz.
+Charles M. Schulz.
 He grew up in the Midwest (St. Paul, Minn.) in the 1920s.
 He could’ve been that kid getting gasoline for Waldo’s plane.
 He certainly bought into the romance of it all, then updated it in the 1960s with Snoopy and his Sopwith Camel, which is where I picked it up.
-Everything I learned about the Great War I learned from Snoopy.
+Everything I learned about the Great War I learned from a beagle.

 - 1910s: “Out of Africa”